 “Engagement is only possible now because brands are waking up to the fact they can engage with their consumers in a meaningful way, he said.
 And that doesn’t come through a 30-second spot.
 That doesn’t come through a radio ad.
 It doesn’t come through outdoor billboards.
 It comes through creating content your audience enjoys.”

-Like its number of new partnerships, Vice’s value as a company is also reaching new heights, climbing from $1.4 billion in 2013 to $2.5 billion a year later.
-Revenues are expected to reach $915 million in 2015.
+Like its number of new partnerships, Vice’s value as a company is also reaching new heights, climbing from $1.4 billion in 2013 to 5.7 billion in 2017.

 Indeed, the stock market is abuzz with the possibility that Vice might eventually go public.
 Asked about it during London company WPP’s annual meeting, Shane Smith indicated that he was currently considering one of three options: